Binary-Beast03/MPI-Codes/README.md

 ## License

 This repository is licensed under the MIT License.
-You can find more information in the [LICENSE](LICENSE) file.
+You can find more information in the [License](License/LICENSE.md) file.